Mandeep347/piXelVault/README.md

 - Add photos to encrypt and store securely

 Contributing : Contributions are welcome!
 Please open an issue or submit a pull request.
-Liscense : This project is not lincensed and open to use for everyone.

 Author : Mandeep Chauhan (B.Tech/CSE from AKTU university)

+Liscense : This project is open-source under the MIT License.